starvinraven/breakpointworkshop/README.md

 * You have a working API endpoint at /api/random (see routes.clj), assuming you have input an API key.
 * In views.cljs, make the button do something:
-  * You have a working effectful event handler with the keyword `:load-random-giphy`.
-This will fetch a random result for you from the above backend endpoint.
+  * You have a working effectful event handler with the keyword `:load-random-giphy` in events.cljs.
+This will fetch a random result for you from the above backend endpoint. `dispatch` it when the button is clicked! (see `re-frame.core/dispatch`)
-  * The result will be passed to the pure event handler with the keyword `:add-images`.
+  * The fetched result will be passed to the pure event handler with the keyword `:add-images`, also in events.cljs.
 Implement it to add the images to the app-db!
 * To get the images from your app-db to the view components, you must first register a subscription.
-Do this in subs.cljs: make the `:images` subscription return the images you just added to the app-db.
+Do this in subs.cljs: make the `:images` subscription return the list of images you just made appear in app-db. (see `re-frame.core/subscribe`)
 * In views.cljs you need to implement the `results-box` component:
   * Subscribe to the subscription you just created above using the `subscribe` function.
 This should go in a let binding outside the render function that the results-box function returns.
   * You can map the results to view components using the `results-item` function (these should go into the results-box div).